Paula MacMahon. Counsellor and Psychotherapist. UKCP. BACP

 I am currently completing a Doctorate in Psychology and Psychotherapy at Metanoia Institute, London.
 My research interest is emotional resilience.

-I have over sixteen years experience providing both short term and long term psychological therapy with individuals in both the private and charity sector as well as taking referrals from G.P's.
+I have over eighteen years experience providing both short term and long term psychological therapy with individuals in both the private and charity sector as well as taking referrals from G.P's.
 My work at Metanoia Research Clinic and my studies towards a Doctorate in Psychology and Psychotherapy have been important in helping me develop an integrative approach which is grounded in research about what works in therapy as well as helping me keep abreast of new ideas and concepts in the field.
 I have also worked with Cruse Bereavement Care and at a woman's refuge centre gaining valuable experience in working with trauma and survivors of childhood sexual abuse.

 Areas of counselling I deal with